 This semester, the professor will be using the same reading (only chapter 5) so she uploaded a shortened version to the media library for her new course: https://via.hypothes.is/https://span2204.commons.gc.cuny.edu/wp-content/blogs.dir/8302/files/2019/09/Chapter-5.pdf

 *to view the readings page on the Span2204 site the pw is Fall2019

 The problem: the new chapter 5 pdf pulls in the old comments from the original chapters 5-7 pdf.
 The pdfs are on different commons sites in different media libraries.
 It appears that both pdfs are stored in WP-content blogs directory but seem to have different file numbers and names.

 I dont think this is a plugin issue since she was using the via hypothesis link, not the plugin to add the annotation layer on these pdfs.
 Moreover, when I installed the plugin on the Span2204 site, the pdfs cannot be read because the via hypothesis link is added to the pdf url twice.

-#1 Updated by Laurie Hurson almost 2 years ago
+#1 Updated by Laurie Hurson about 2 years ago

 I also recreated the issue here so it may not be user dependent (if that was a possibility...)

 #2 Updated by Boone Gorges over 2 years ago